knaaptime/seg_networks/paper/results_graphs.md

 Focusing on the network properties, as the proportion of 4-way intersections increases the difference between segregation measured using network and planar distances grows.
-Segregation differences also growth with the average node incidence, street length, edge length, and circuity of the network.
+Segregation differences also grow with the average node incidence, street length, edge length, and circuity of the network.
 In general, as the size of the network increases, the difference in the segegation measures decreases.
 The relative differences in segregation measures are negatively associated with the level of segregation in the